 - Wait 5 seconds: We often don’t give kids enough time to respond.
 Waiting five seconds without repeating the question or letting other students answer for a child is a good rule of thumb.
 It also helps kids learn to tolerate their anxiety.

-Use labeled praise: Instead of just saying “Great job!” be specific: “Great job telling us you brought lunch!”
-This way kids know exactly what they’re being praised for, and they feel motivated to keep
+- Use labeled praise: Instead of just saying “Great job!” be specific: “Great job telling us you brought lunch!”
+This way kids know exactly what they’re being praised for, and they feel motivated to keep doing it.

 - Ask questions that prompt verbal response.
 Instead of asking questions that can be answered with a yes or no—or, more often, nodding or shaking her head—ask a question that is more likely to prompt a verbal response.
 Try giving kids choices (“Would you like a puppy sticker or a star sticker?”) or asking more open-ended questions (“What should we play next?”).